Know your options

-- If you are planning to buy a car, an insurance friendly car can help you save significantly on your auto insurance premiums.
-Here are several tips on buying an insurance-friendly car that you can't afford to miss.
+- An insurance friendly car can help you save significantly on your auto insurance premiums.
+Consider these tips on buying an insurance-friendly car.

 - Make sure you are not overpaying for auto insurance.
 See how much you could save with just a few clicks.
 Fast, free quotes and online comparisons.